 Be sure to take your music with you

 When you buy a new computer, the first thing you’ll probably want to do is copy all of your contents from your old computer over to the new one.
-This ensures you can continue your work that you were doing on your old machine.
+This ensures you can continue the work that you were doing on your old machine.

-One of the things you may want to migrate to your new computer is move your iTunes library to a new computer.
-Although Apple has done away with iTunes on the latest Macs, the app is still used on old macOS versions and on Windows computers.
+One of the things you may want to migrate to your new computer is to move your iTunes library to a new computer.
+Although Apple has done away with iTunes on the latest Macs, the app is still used on old macOS versions and Windows computers.